-Keystone Redux: TransCanada is Now Seeking An Ocean Route for its Dirty Tar Sands
+TransCanada is Now Seeking An Ocean Route for its Dirty Tar Sand

-Natural Resources Defence Council, Posted January 21, 2016
+From Natural Resources Defense Council, Posted January 21, 2016

-The company that lost a bid to build the Keystone XL tar sands pipeline (and has filed a lawsuit against the U.S. government for $15 billion for lost profits) is eyeing to get its tar sands oil to the Gulf Coast another way: by sea.
-TransCanada is proposing a scheme that would start as a pipeline in Alberta terminating at Canada’s Bay of Fundy and then continue by supertanker moving tar sands through the Gulf of Maine, to Louisiana and Texas, with stops at major ports along the East coast and by the tip of Florida.
+The company that lost a bid to build the Keystone XL tar sands pipeline is hoping to get its tar sands oil to the Gulf Coast another way: by sea.
+TransCanada is proposing a scheme that would start as a pipeline in Alberta terminating at Canada’s Bay of Fundy and then continuing by supertanker through the Gulf of Maine, to Louisiana and Texas, with stops at major ports along the East coast and by the tip of Florida.
 So far, Canadian federal decision-makers are ignoring the risk that this proposal presents to U.S. coasts and fisheries even as the National Academy of Sciences has found that tar sands spills are more devastating than conventional oil to water sources and spill responders are unequipped for cleanups.
 But Canadian public opposition to the project is fierce as demonstrated by another major announcement that the City of Montreal and the Montreal Metropolitan Community representing 82 municipalities and nearly 4 million people are now officially opposed to the project.

 TransCanada hopes Americans won’t notice.
 They’re calling it “Energy East,” but let’s call it what it is: Keystone East.